Snippet reference

 |---|---|---|

 data-key | required | Your public widget key.
-Starts with duggai_pk_. |
+Starts with duggsupp_pk_.
+Without it the loader refuses to load. |

 JavaScript API